lazarus4/Beforth/README.md

 A Forth implementation should have a pretty face and be heavily instrumented.
 After some shopping around, I found a good platform for a Forth: SciTE.
 Its most important features are:
 1. Small memory footprint.
 That indicates better attention to detail.
 2.3MB, single Windows .EXE.
 2. Open source, totally free (thanks, Neil!).
-3. Re-buildable with free (at least "free beer") tools.
+3. Re-buildable and debuggable with free (at least "free beer") tools.
+4. Multi-platform: Windows, Linux and Mac.
 ### Option 1
 SciTE is a C++ open source text editor.
 It has a built-in console that can be re-purposed to Forth.
 It already has a Lua extension whose implementation can be used as a guide for hooking in the Forth implementation.
 SciTE's extension abstraction layer might be up to the job, or if not then SciTE can be tweaked.
 SciTE has a long list of supported languages.
 I might strip those out.